+e: housing@io.mg.edu.au www.accommodation.mq.edu.au

-e: housing@io.mq.edu.au t: 9850 7965 f: 9850 7733 Open: Monday to Friday 9am to 5pm
+Open: Monday to Friday 9am to 3pm

 Security service

 The security service operates 24 hours a day, seven days a week throughout the year.

 Well marked help points are strategically placed across the University.
 Help points should only be used in an emergency.
 Each help point has a direct dial telephone line to the security control room.
 When you activate the help point by pressing the red button, it connects to the security control centre emergency line and initiates a CCTV recording of the site.